grft-dev/graftcode-quick-start-guide/6-switch-between-monolith-and-microservices/java.md

 From Graftcode Vision at [http://localhost:91/GV](http://localhost:91/GV), select **Maven** and copy the generated dependency coordinates.
 Note that the repository URL shown in your Graftcode Vision interface may be different than the example provided below.

-> The exact group ID, artifact ID, and repository URL are shown in Graftcode Vision - copy them from there. `hypertube-java-sdk` is still required for this example today, but that extra step is temporary.
+> The exact group ID, artifact ID, and repository URL are shown in Graftcode Vision - copy them from there.

 Add the Graftcode repository and Graft dependency to your root `pom.xml`: